Elmer McCurdy: Post-mortem commercialization

-Louis Sonney used McCurdy's corpse in his traveling Museum of Crime, which featured wax replicas of famous outlaws such as Bill Doolin and Jesse James.
+Sonney used McCurdy's corpse in his traveling Museum of Crime, which featured wax replicas of famous outlaws such as Bill Doolin and Jesse James.
 In 1928, the corpse was part of the official sideshow that accompanied the Trans-American Footrace.
-In 1933, it was acquired for a time by director Dwain Esper to promote his exploitation film Narcotic!.
+In 1933, it was acquired for a time by director Dwain Esper to promote his exploitation film Narcotic!
 The corpse was placed in the lobby of theaters as a "dead dope fiend" whom Esper claimed had killed himself while surrounded by police after he had robbed a drug store to support his habit.
-By the time Esper acquired McCurdy's body, it had become mummified; the skin had become hard and shriveled causing the body to shrink.
+By the time Esper acquired McCurdy's body, it had become mummified; the skin had become hard and shriveled, causing the body to shrink.
 Esper claimed that the skin's deterioration was proof of the supposed dope fiend's drug abuse.

-After Louis Sonney died in 1949, the corpse was placed in storage in a Los Angeles warehouse.
-In 1964, Sonney's son Dan lent the corpse to filmmaker David F. Friedman.
-It eventually made a brief appearance in Friedman's 1967 film She Freak.
-In 1968, Dan Sonney sold the body along with other wax figures for $10,000 to Spoony Singh, the owner of the Hollywood Wax Museum.
-Singh had bought the figures for two Canadian men who exhibited them at a show at Mount Rushmore.
+After Sonney died in 1949, the corpse was placed in storage in a Los Angeles warehouse.
+In 1964, Sonney's son Dan lent the corpse to filmmaker David F. Friedman, resulting in a brief appearance in Friedman's film She Freak (1967).
+In 1968, Dan sold the body along with other wax figures for $10,000 to Spoony Singh, the owner of the Hollywood Wax Museum.
+Singh had bought the figures for two Canadian men, who exhibited them at a show at Mount Rushmore.
 While being exhibited there, the corpse sustained some damage in a windstorm; the tips of the ears, along with fingers and toes, were blown off.
-The men eventually returned the corpse back to Singh who decided that it looked "too gruesome" and not lifelike enough to exhibit.
+The men eventually returned the corpse back to Singh, who decided that it looked "too gruesome" and not lifelike enough to exhibit.
 Singh then sold it to Ed Liersch, part owner of The Pike, an amusement zone in Long Beach, California.
 By 1976, McCurdy's corpse was hanging in the Laff in the Dark funhouse exhibition at The Pike.

 Rediscovery and burial

-On December 8, 1976, the production crew of the television show The Six Million Dollar Man was filming scenes for the "Carnival of Spies" episode in Long Beach, CA at The Pike.
+On December 8, 1976, the production crew of the television series The Six Million Dollar Man was filming scenes for the "Carnival of Spies" episode at The Pike.
 During the shoot, a prop man moved what was thought to be a wax mannequin that was hanging from a gallows.
 When the mannequin's arm broke off, a human bone and muscle tissue were visible.